-[Editor’s note: This guest post from Brooke Cade takes an interesting angle, investigating how having strong crisis management planning actually serves to help improve employee morale – yet another benefit of planning in advance!
+[Editor’s note: This guest post from Brooke Cade takes an interesting angle, investigating how having a strong crisis management plan actually serves to help improve employee morale – yet another benefit of planning in advance!
 After all, employees with high morale are more productive, more engaged, and better able to assist the organization in the midst of a crisis situation.
 It just makes sense.]

 Nobody wants to think about what happens if the worst-case scenario comes to pass—particularly when it comes to your business.
 We can all hope and cross our fingers, but, if something does happen, the best-prepared will most likely emerge the least scathed.
 If you polled your employees today, do you think most of them would trust you to have a plan in place to deal with crises, or would most expect the winds of fate or luck to carry the day if something happened?

 Focusing on fostering loyalty among employees will help them have better morale during a crisis than they otherwise would.
 Great leadership builds employee loyalty, and showing that the company is ready for crises is one way to build it.
 People feel safer when they see that their leaders are building a secure and stable company for them to work in even if a crisis hits.

 Employee morale during a crisis will be much higher if there’s a good crisis management plan in place so that employees know what to do.
 Without a good plan, they can feel overwhelmed, not being able to see anything except inevitable failure.
 But with a good plan, they can think, “Because we have this plan, we know what to do.
 We’ve practiced this.
 It’ll be okay.”

 Employees need to review the plan in advance and see that it protects them.
 Their loyalty will grow with their sense of security, so bring in whatever help you need to create a well-thought-out plan.
 Remember, customer loyalty is actually closely tied to employee loyalty.
 And you’ll need your hard-working, loyal employees during a crisis and after it’s over.